reinseth/eslint-config-nrk/README.md

 Shared eslint config for NRK.

 # Usage
+In your project, type

+`npm install --save-dev eslint`
-`npm i --save-dev git+ssh://git@github.com:nrkno/eslint-config-nrk.git`
+`npm install --save-dev git+ssh://git@github.com:nrkno/eslint-config-nrk.git`

+If you are going to use React, you need to install eslint-plugin-react within your project as well:

+`npm install --save-dev eslint-plugin-react`

-<b>IMPORTANT</b>: Point your IDE at the project's local eslint package, not your global one:<br>
+**IMPORTANT**: Point your IDE at the project's local eslint package, not your global one:<br>

 `<project>/node_modules/eslint`